agsimmons/Recipes/Beverages/Non-alcoholic/Lemonade/Lemonade Concentrate.md

 # Lemonade Concentrate

 ## Ingredients
-1.5 cups sugar
+* 1.5 cups sugar
-2 cups lemon juice
+* 2 cups lemon juice

-## Instructions
+## Directions
-Mix sugar and lemon juice together to create the concentrate.
+1. Mix sugar and lemon juice together to create the concentrate.
 Dilute with water to drink.